Forgiveness is an important skill to learn because living with a grudge is one of the hardest things in the world.

 Despite being a screenwriter for many years, Manchester By the Sea was Kenneth Lonergan's first directorial foray into feature films.

-With Manchester By the Sea, Lonergan is at his most brooding as he examines the life of grief-stricken Lee Chandler (Casey Affleck).
+With Manchester By the Sea, Lonergan is at his most brooding as he examines the life of grief-stricken Lee Chandler (played by Casey Affleck).

 Most people agree that losing a child is a horror that no parent should have to experience.
 It's far worse when you have to live with the knowledge that you were responsible for the deaths of all your children.